lenderpanel

 Recently asked questions about conveyancing in Ditchling

-Over the last few months I have been searching for a leasehold apartment up to £195,000 and found one near me in Ditchling I like with a park and transport links nearby, however it's only got 61 years on the lease.
-There is not much else in Ditchling suitable, so just wondered if I would be making a grave error buying a short lease?
+I have been on the look out for a flat up to £195,000 and found one round the corner in Ditchling I like with a park and railway links nearby, however it's only got 61 years on the lease.
+There is not much else in Ditchling for this price, so just wondered if I would be making a mistake acquiring a short lease?

-Should you need a home loan that many years may be a potential deal breaker.
-Discount the price by the anticipated lease extension will cost if not already taken into account.
-If the current proprietor has owned the property for a minimum of twenty four months you may request that they start the process of the extension and then assign it to you.
-An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
-You should speak to your conveyancing solicitor regarding this matter.
+If you need a home loan the shortness of the lease will be problematic.
+Discount the offer by the anticipated lease extension will cost if not already taken into account.
+If the existing proprietor has owned the premises for at least twenty four months you could ask them to commence the lease extension formalities and then assign it to you.
+An additional ninety years can be extended on to the current lease term with a zero ground rent applied.
+You should consult your conveyancing solicitor regarding this matter.

 Last updated